zoonoo/azure-docs.ko-kr/articles/data-factory/enable-aad-authentication-azure-ssis-ir.md

     6de75f3c-8b2f-4bf4-b9f8-78cc60a18050 SSISIrGroup
     ```

 3. ADF의 관리 ID를 그룹에 추가합니다.
-[Identiy에 대 한 관리 되는 Data Factory에 대 한](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity) 문서를 따라 주 관리 ID 개체 id (예: 765ad4ab-xxxx-XXXX-xxxx-51ed985819dc)를 가져올 수 있지만이 목적을 위해 관리 되는 Id 응용 프로그램 id를 사용 하지는 않습니다.
+You can follow the article [Managed identiy for Data Factory](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity) to get the principal Managed Identity Object ID (e.g. 765ad4ab-XXXX-XXXX-XXXX-51ed985819dc, but do not use Managed Identity Application ID for this purpose).

     ```powershell
     Add-AzureAdGroupMember -ObjectId $Group.ObjectId -RefObjectId 765ad4ab-XXXX-XXXX-XXXX-51ed985819dc